 Mac OS is the trademarked name for a series of graphical user interface-based operating systems developed by Apple Inc. (formerly Apple Computer, Inc.) for their Macintosh line of computer systems.
 The Macintosh user experience is credited with popularizing the graphical user interface.
 The original form of what Apple would later name the "Mac OS" was the integral and unnamed system software first introduced in 1984 with the original Macintosh, usually referred to simply as the System software.

-user-friendly and to distance it from other operating systems such as MS-DOS, which were portrayed as arcane and technically challenging.
+Apple deliberately downplayed the existence of the operating system in the early years of the Macintosh to help make the machine appear more user-friendly and to distance it from other operating systems such as MS-DOS, which were portrayed as arcane and technically challenging.
 Much of this early system software was held in ROM, with updates typically provided free of charge by Apple dealers on floppy disk.
 As increasing disk storage capacity and performance gradually eliminated the need for fixing much of an advanced GUI operating system in ROM, Apple explored cloning while positioning major operating system upgrades as separate revenue-generating products, first with System 7 and System 7.5, then with Mac OS 7.6 in 1997.

 From Wikipedia, the free encyclopedia(Redirected from Macintosh operating system)